In This Article

 What Is Ethereum?

-Ethereum is a decentralised, open-source blockchain platform and cryptocurrency that is used by developers to build and deploy smart contracts and decentralised applications (dApps).
+Ethereum is a decentralized, open-source blockchain platform and cryptocurrency that is used by developers to build and deploy smart contracts and decentralized applications (dApps).

 Unlike Bitcoin, which is mainly used as a digital currency and fiat alternative, Ethereum’s primary purpose is to allow for the creation of a wide range of applications through its programmable blockchain.